Gigafactory Nevada: State competition and incentives

 The incentive package also includes 20 years free from sales tax and 10 years free from property tax, depending on Tesla's ability to meet performance expectations (like investing $3.5 billion in Nevada).
-By 2034, this package could have accumulated to a value of $1.25 billion in missed taxes; the 10th largest in the US.
+By 2034, this package could accumulate to a value of $1.25 billion; the 10th largest in the US.
 The $725M sales tax abatement was particularly important, as 5 other states charge no sales tax at all, and 34 states (including Arizona and Texas) don't charge sales tax on manufacturing equipment.
-With a tax base of $1.9 billion and an incentive package of $1.25 billion, the projected end result was calculated as a tax-per-abatement ratio of 1.52.
+With a tax base of $1.9 billion and an incentive package of $1.25 billion, the projected result was calculated as a tax-per-abatement ratio of 1.52.
 For 2014–2018, tax abatements were $240 million.
 The nearby data centers from Apple Inc. and Switch also received incentives.

 Nevada estimates the construction impact at $2.4 billion and the economic impact from the project at $100 billion over two decades ($5 billion/year, of which $353–378 million are wages) yielding $57 million in state and local taxes.
 Some economists said that number was "deeply flawed," for instance, it counted every Tesla employee as if they would otherwise have been unemployed and made no allowance for increased government spending to serve the influx of thousands of local residents.
+The state estimated the factory would create a tax base of $1.9 billion over 20 years.
 The regional impact is estimated to be $3.5 billion per year.
 Other large companies chose to create activity in the area partly due to Gigafactory.
 Tesla agreed to pay $7.5M per year for 5 years ($37.5M) to the school system.